microsoft/everyonecancode/day1/Application/README.md

 ![Github Frontend Workflow](./images/RunWorkflowFrontend.png)

-- Once the workflow is started you will see the workflow running and finally finish.
+- Once the workflow is started you will see the workflow running and finally finish (You can get to the view below by clicking on the workflow run).

 ![Github Frontend Workflow Progress](./images/FrontendInProgress.png)